-Our best phones list has changed dramatically thanks to 2020's newest smartphones, the Samsung Galaxy S20 line that's upset our standings to come out on top.
-But one shouldn't discount the top phones coming in at the end of last year, like the Galaxy Note 10, and iPhone 11.
+Our best phones list has changed dramatically since the start of the year, starting with the Samsung Galaxy S20 line that's come out on top.
+But one shouldn't discount offerings from LG and Huawei and even the top phones coming in at the end of last year, like the Galaxy Note 10, and iPhone 11.

 Our pick for best phone isn't just crowning the newest iPhone and calling it a day, though our list does have a lot of familiar names: Apple, Samsung Huawei and LG, all in the top 10.
 However, brands new to SA like TECNO and Vivo, and some veterans like Nokia and Hisense have not made the list this time around.

 Best phone at a glance:

 - Apple iPhone 11 Pro / 11 Pro Max

 - Samsung Galaxy Note 20 Ultra